McDonald’s Global Privacy Statement

 International Data Transfers

-As a resident of the European Economic Area, we may transfer your personal information to countries that have not been found by the European Commission to provide adequate protection.
-In such cases, we take measures (such as standard data protection clauses) necessary to ensure that your personal information receives an adequate level of protection.
-If you have any questions about the safeguards we use when transferring your personal information internationally or if you want to obtain a copy of the standard contractual clauses we use to safeguard personal information we transfer, please contact us using the contact information provided below.
+We may transfer your personal information to countries that do not have laws which adequately protect your personal information.
+In such cases, we take measures (such as standard data protection clauses) to ensure that your personal information receives adequate protection.
+If you have any questions about these measures or if you want to obtain a copy of the standard contractual clauses we use to safeguard personal information we transfer, please contact us using the contact information provided below.

 How to Contact McDonald’s UK